39 Helpful Non-Verbal Attention-Getters: Quiet Students Fast

 2. Knock On Your Desk.

-Simply knock on your teacher’s desk and keep knocking until you have every child’s attention.
+Knock on your desk and keep knocking until you have every child’s attention.

 3. Move a Rainstick.